 The exact price of your dental insurance policy will depend on multiple factors.
 These include the level of cover you choose, your dental history and even where in the country you live.

-Opting for a policy that includes less cover will probably be cheaper, but choosing the wrong cover for your circumstances will cost you more in the long run.
-As some policies will not pay for all of your treatment costs, you could end up paying more if you need to make a significant claim.
+Opting for a policy that includes less cover will probably be cheaper, but it could cost you more in the long run if you need expensive treatment.
+If your policy doesn’t cover all of your treatment costs, you could end up paying lots more if you need to make a significant claim.
+Consider your circumstances carefully and make sure you get cover that’s likely to be sufficient for your needs.

-Consider what cover you need, how much you can afford to pay and the excess you would be comfortable parting with should you need to make a claim.
-Once you know what sort of policy you want, you can search for the cheapest option that still works for you.
+Think about how much you can afford to pay and the excess you would be comfortable parting with should you need to make a claim.
+Once you know what sort of policy you want, you can search for the cheapest option that still works for you by using a comparison site.

 Most policies work by refunding you the cost of treatment after you make a successful claim.
 This means you will need to initially pay for the treatment yourself.

-Make sure to ask your dental surgery for the documentation you need to make a claim.
+Make sure to ask your dental surgery for all the documentation you need to start your claim.
 This will usually include an itemised receipt listing the procedures that have been carried out and their respective costs.

 You can then make a claim with your dental insurance provider online or over the phone.

-UK health insurance providers might also offer private dental insurance as an additional extra.
+UK health insurance providers might also offer private dental insurance as an additional extra, but you’ll usually have to pay a top-up fee.

 You can find out more about health insurance here.

 The best way to buy dental insurance is by shopping around and doing an online comparison.
-You may also find it is a good value option to add dental cover to an existing health insurance policy.
+If you have an existing health insurance policy, make sure to enquire and see how much it would cost to add on dental as an extra.

-Be wary of signing up for a policy with your dentist directly, as these plans may not always offer the best range of cover options.
+Be wary of signing up for a policy with your dentist directly, as these plans may not always offer the best range of cover options and they could be more expensive.
+You should always compare several policies at the same level to get a sense of what good value looks like.

 You may also be able to opt in to cover through your employer, just make sure the policy is suitable for your age and medical history.